dokmelody/bootstrapping/README.md

 # DokMelody Bootstrapping

-Implement the first useable version of DokMelody, using an iterative bootstrapping process.
+Implement the first usable version of DokMelody, using an iterative bootstrapping process.

 ## Getting started